domiriel/LIFE/README.md

     1032-1045: saldanha station->rossio station
     1045-1047: rossio station

 You can use tags and semantics in trip spans as for any other span.
-An obvious usecase here would be to annotate mode of transportation:
+An obvious use case here would be to annotate the mode of transportation:

     1032-1045: saldanha station->rossio station [subway]